-Knowing your investor profile is one of the first steps to achieving your future goals – that means understanding what you’re investing for and when you’ll need your money.
+Knowing your investor profile is one of the first steps towards achieving your future goals – this means understanding what you’re investing for and when you’ll need your money.

 You might be investing for a future that’s 50 years away, or a little sooner for your parents.
 Your time frame dictates how much risk you can take on when investing.
 Investing in the right way for you means you can sit back and think about the things that are important, instead of worrying about the performance of your investments.

-Putting all your money on one investment is never a good idea – no matter how confident you feel you know how things will play out.
+Putting all your money into only one investment is never a good idea – no matter how confident you feel you know how things will play out.

 By spreading your money across investments and asset classes, you can manage the risk in your portfolio and aim to offset any losses with gains made elsewhere.

 Live in the present

 Managing your portfolio takes time and the necessary expertise – things most investors do not have.
 That’s why low-cost, hassle-free investing solutions are so important – especially when priorities start competing.